 Are you fishing off the beach or rocks?

-Are you wading up a mountainous stream or traversing off the beaten track?
+Are you wading up a mountain stream or traversing off the beaten track?

 Do you like to travel and pack a rod with you?

 What body of water are you going to be fishing?

 This may seem complicated but it doesn’t have to be.
 Buying a rod just requires a good understanding of what you’re fishing for and the environments you plan to spend most of your time exploring.